kmassada/kmassada.github.io/_posts/raspberrypi2/2015-02-19-new-raspberry-pi.md

 ~~~

 My sdcard mount point is mmcblk0p1, unmount it first

 ~~~ bash
 umount /dev/mmcblk0p1
 ~~~

 Once you have downloaded an image at [http://www.raspberrypi.org/downloads/](http://www.raspberrypi.org/downloads/) you can unzip the image using this command

 ~~~ bash
 unzip 2015-02-16-wheezy-raspbian.zip
 ~~~

 Now you are ready to build the image file `2015-02-16-wheezy-raspbian.img`
 **be careful, this is a command that will overwrite a partition if you pick the wrong one, if in doubt refer to official documentation. also note 'mmcblk0' not 'mmcblk0p1,p2'**

 ~~~ bash
 sudo dd bs=4M if=2015-02-16-wheezy-raspbian.img of=/dev/mmcblk0
 ~~~

-sync, to reload cache, and remove sdcard
+sync, to reload cache, and remove sdcard,

 ~~~ bash
 sync
 ~~~